FDA approved for more than 25 years

 If you’re mostly experiencing a receding hairline or thinning on the crown of your head, you may be experiencing male pattern baldness and not iron deficiency hair loss.

-The good news about hair loss related to iron deficiency is that telogen effluvium tends to be temporary.
+The good news about hair loss related to iron deficiency anemia is that telogen effluvium tends to be temporary.
 If you address the root cause of your hair loss — in this case, low iron levels — your hair might start growing back.

 A healthcare professional, such as a primary care physician or dermatologist, can determine the type of hair loss you’re experiencing.